alkxsd/laravel-task-test/README.md

 ## Stretch Goals
 * Web App
     - Can filter task by title searching, status and category select filter.
+    - Uses Trait(App/Traits/Tasks/Filterable)
     - Pagination implementation
+* API
+    - The GET api/tasks should also be able to filter with title searching, status and category, please see api doc for the GET api/tasks
+    - Uses Trait(App/Traits/Tasks/Filterable)

 ## Installation and Usage